ahmadalwy3/ahmadalwy3/Dashboard:-3rd-party-filters.md

 If you remove filter lists, it is still strongly advised to at least keep _uBlock filters_ selected: these filters are optimized for uBlock Origin.

 The more filter lists one add, the higher the likelihood some web pages may not render properly.
-When this occurs, you may want to report the issue to the maintainers of the filter list causing the issue, or create your own exception filters to fix the issue.
+When this occurs, you should report the issue to the maintainers of the filter list causing the issue, or create your own exception filters to fix the issue.

 ![3rd-party filter pane](https://cloud.githubusercontent.com/assets/585534/24972255/cbf77306-1f88-11e7-808e-1e1ac934120f.png)